HallemLab/Parasite_Genome_Annotations/GFF3s/Readme.md

 `grep -vE "BLAT|BLASTX|translated_feature|RNASeq|SL1_acceptor"  s_ratti.PRJEB125.WS287.annotations.gff3 > strongyloides_ratti.PRJEB125.WS287.community.annotations.gff3`

 Once you have generated a trimmed GFF3 annotation file, edit and upload to the repo following directions in Bryant, Akimori, and Hallem (2023).
 Note that labs should make sure to utilize branch merging, and alter line "source" data (GFF3 column 2) to identify which annotation lines have been manually altered.
-The format for the altered source data should be: CCA\_\<WormBase Laboratory Identifier\>\_day+month+year (e.g., CCA_EAH_030123).
+The format for the altered source data should be: CCA\_\<WormBase Laboratory Identifier\>\_year+month+day (e.g., CCA_EAH_230103).